jakobgerstenlauer/UPC-MAI-DL.github.io/_pages/RNN_lab_guided.md

 There are two datasets `Airlines.csv` and `Presidential.csv`.
-The first one contains tweets about US airlines and the second are tweets about the 2016 US Republican party presidential debate.
+The first one contains tweets about US airlines and the second are tweets about the 2016 US Republican party presidential candidates debate.
 Both have three classes (positive, negative and neutral)

 The code is in `Sentiment.py`.
 This code reads the tweets file and generates